MultiSafepay/docs/content/developer/google-analytics.md

 ---
-title : "Google Analytics"
+title: "Google Analytics"
 category: 62962df622e99600810c117d
 order: 50
 hidden: false
 ---
-## Tracking payment pages
+# Tracking payment pages

 You can gain insight into customer behavior on [payment pages](/payment-pages/) through Google Analytics tracking.

 When the customer reaches the payment page, the UA-code is generated and appears in the HTML.

-## Excluding referrals in Google Analytics
+# Excluding referrals in Google Analytics
 For redirect payment methods where customers are directed to a third-party site to complete payment and then back to your website, Google Analytics doesn't correctly track these visits to your website, e.g.:

 - Gateway: Source (instead of your website)